KasparEtter/ef1p/pages/email/email.md

    such as [the one used by Thunderbird](#configuration-database).

-Besides improving the experience of users, service records make it possible to migrate an organization to another email service provider without requiring every member of the organization to change their email settings.
+Besides improving the experience of users, service records make it possible to migrate an organization to another mailbox provider without requiring every member of the organization to change their email settings.
 According to [RFC 6186](https://datatracker.ietf.org/doc/html/rfc6186#section-4), mail clients should cache the resolved hosts